carlosjhr64/l4d2-observer/README.md

 If the game's admin leaves or is kicked, the longest playing player is assigned as the new admin.
-The sole job is to kick idle trolls.
+The job is to kick idle and name changing trolls.
-The idle kick command must be entered exactly or the admin will get kicked for chat!
+The command must be entered exactly or the admin will get kicked for chat!
 To kick player number 1, 2, 3, or 4 respectively: